-C. Coach Division (Registered International Event Coaches only).
-Coaches may only participate in seven (7) of the eight scheduled events.
-(Hunter Safety Trail event excluded.)
-Participating coaches must travel through scheduled events with their registered participant(s)/teams.
+C. Coach Division (Registered Regional Event Coaches only) Participating coaches must travel through scheduled events with their registered participant(s)/teams.

-Local, State or Provincial sponsors are encouraged to use the youth division (junior/senior) guidelines as established above.
+Local, State sponsors are encouraged to use the youth division (junior/senior) guidelines as established above.

-Local, State or Provincial YHEC programs may use the team format as well as the individual format described above.
+Local, State YHEC programs may use the team format as well as the individual format described above.

-NOTE: Once International YHEC registration forms have been submitted for processing by NRA staff, individuals may not alter their participation division.
+NOTE: Once Regional YHEC registration forms have been submitted for processing by event staff, individuals may not alter their participation division.